-American Farmland Trust and Upstate Curious Partner to Launch New York Farmland Access Fund to Bridge Affordability Gap for BIPOC and New-Generation Farmers
+American Farmland Trust and Upstate Curious Partner to Launch New York Farmland Access Fund to Bridge Affordability Gap for Diverse New Generation of Farmers

-Upstate Curious pledges $1 million to support equitable farmland tenure and adoption of regenerative farming practices in the Hudson Valley
+Upstate Curious pledges to raise $1 million to support equitable farmland tenure and adoption of regenerative farming practices in the Hudson Valley

 Albany, NY – Nearly two million acres of farmland in New York are at risk of being lost as ownership changes hands in the coming years.
-Meanwhile, BIPOC and new generation farmers struggle to afford farmland.
-Upstate Curious, the parent company of the top Hudson Valley/Catskills real estate team and creator of a community app, have pledged $1,000,000 to support farmers in the Hudson Valley gain first-time access to farmland through American Farmland Trust’s newly launched New York Farmland Access Fund.
+Meanwhile, a new generation of farmers struggle to afford farmland.
+Upstate Curious, the parent company of the top Hudson Valley/Catskills real estate team and creator of a community app, have pledged to help raise $1,000,000 to support farmers in the Hudson Valley gain first-time access to farmland through American Farmland Trust’s newly launched New York Farmland Access Fund.

-The New York Farmland Access Fund will facilitate projects across the state to purchase, permanently protect, and transition farmland with affordable access to new generation and BIPOC farmers while promoting widespread adoption of regenerative farming practices.
+The New York Farmland Access Fund will facilitate projects across the state to purchase, permanently protect, and transition farmland with affordable access to a diverse new generation of farmers, while promoting widespread adoption of regenerative farming practices.
 The first project will take place in New York’s Hudson Valley.
-Spearheaded with early support from two visionary lead donors, Andrea and Guillaume Cuvelier, and buoyed by several major gifts from generous individuals, a $1,000,000 pledge from Upstate Curious has elevated the Farmland Access Fund to its initial $2.5 million goal needed to launch the project.
+Spearheaded with early support from two visionary lead donors, Andrea and Guillaume Cuvelier, and buoyed by several major gifts from generous individuals, a $1,000,000 commitment from Upstate Curious has elevated the Farmland Access Fund to its initial $2.5 million goal needed to launch the project.

 “Farmland is the foundation for a healthy future for all of us,” says Linda Garrett, AFT’s New York regional director.
 “Our work with farmers has shown us that it’s challenging to both get into farming and to get out of farming, since the land is often the retirement fund for the elder generation.
 The New York Farmland Access Fund is meant to ease the burden on each – and ultimately, to keep farmers on the land for generations to come.
 We’re extremely grateful for our partnership with Upstate Curious catapulting this project forward at a critical moment for the future of farming in New York.”